Skip to main contentCarbon Design System

 Sizing

-There are three Default dropdown height sizes: small, medium, and large.
+There are three default dropdown height sizes: small, medium, and large.
 Supporting three different dropdown sizes gives you more flexibility when structuring layouts.
 However, use a consistent size for all form components on the same page.
 For example, if you are using a medium size dropdown also use the same size text inputs, buttons, and so on.
 When in doubt, use the default medium size height.

-Default sizeHeight (px/rem)Use case
+SizeHeight (px/rem)Use case

 Small (sm)32 / 2Use when space is constricted or when placing a dropdown in a form that is long and complex.

 Medium (md)40 / 2.5This is the default size and the most commonly used size.
-When in doubt, use the medium size.

 Large (lg)48 / 3Choose this size when there is a lot of space to work with.
 This size is typically used in simple forms or when a dropdown is placed by itself on a page, for example as a filter.

-Dropdown sizes in the defauult style
+Dropdown sizes in the default style

 When the menu is open, each option in the menu should be the same height as the field.